 In this study we present a new design for a long-term SP and temperature monitoring system aimed at measurements in remote, alpine permafrost regions.
-The system was installed at the Schilthorn summit, and operational capabilities were tested over roughly 7 months, starting in September, 2017.
+The system was installed at the Schilthorn summit, and operational capabilities were tested over

+- 20 roughly 7 months, starting in September, 2017.
 Preliminary data analysis emphasizes the importance of quality assessment of the captured data, which show significant noise contributions, of which a large portion is attributed to anthropogenic activities at the mountain top.
-The data analysis includes checks for connectivity of electrodes and temperature sensors, but has also builtin redundancy in the design of electrical measurement dipoles.
-This redundancy is not only useful in case of problems with a reference electrode, but it also allows statistical checks to be run on time-series extracted from the measured raw data.
-The system minimizes the use of custom electrical circuits, and, where possible, uses commercially available equipment in order to facilitate easy duplication throughout the community.
+The data analysis includes checks for connectivity of electrodes and temperature sensors, but has also built-in redundancy in the design of electrical measurement dipoles.
+This redundancy is not only useful in case of problems with a reference electrode, but it also allows statistical checks to be run on time-series extracted from the measured raw data. - 25 The system minimizes the use of custom electrical circuits, and, where possible, uses commercially available equipment in order to facilitate easy duplication throughout the community.
 Preliminary analysis of captured data indicates a sensitivity to the state of frozen/unfrozen subsurface, and multiple captured thermal events indicate a sensitivity to melt water flow at early times of the year.
-However, the test data presented here was not used for an in-depth analysis of flow processes.
-It is important to see the self-potential method not as a stand-alone tool, but as an important addition to the toolbox of geophysical methods, which will thrive best in multi-geophysical measurement environments.
-As such we believe that the presented system provides a solid base for scientific analysis of subsurface water flow by means of electrical signatures, be it in (partially) frozen soil in and before winter, or unfrozen conditions in the summer.
+Yet, it is important to see the self-potential method not as a stand-alone tool, but as an important addition to the toolbox of geophysical methods, which will thrive best in multi-geophysical measurement environments.
+As such we - 30 believe that the presented system provides a solid base for scientific analysis of subsurface water flow by means of electrical signatures, be it in (partially) frozen soil in and before winter, or unfrozen conditions in the summer.
 Information on subsurface water flow thus gained will provide important information that can potentially be integrated into risk assessment frameworks for mountainous regions.
-Yet, the presented measurement techniques are not restricted to the use in permafrost research and could easily applied to other hydrological measurement sites.